rbastronomy/God-of-War-Speedrun-Wiki/GodofWarAscension.md

 When Kratos starts sliding on the big tentacle, retrying from last checkpoint and spamming X can cause Kratos to begin the checkpoint in air.
 So he effectively breaks free of the autoscrolling sliding section.

-He can land on top of the next tentacle - still invisible at this point - and continue on like normal.
-This would save a few seconds, except retrying from checkpoint wastes time in itself... oh well.
-Other than landing on the invisible tentacle, Kratos can fall into the water and see out of bounds for a moment before game over hits.
+Kratos' movement is limited at the moment, but you can start adjust your position in air a little bit with Shield air attacks or by holding down L2 and pushing L-stick.
+Staying close to the tentacle from where you start from and going a little bit to the right, you can land on a walkable part of the next tentacle - although it's still invisible at this point.
+From here, it's possible to do Poseidon Tremble speed glitch, but it's hard to go anywhere from here because of insta-death collision.

+Falling past the tentacle and into the water allows you to see out of bounds for a moment.
+There's some walkable collision near the water level as well, although it's hard to find and doesn't seem to serve much purpose.

 It turns out that you can also detach from the tentacle without retrying from last checkpoint by spamming X very fast when the part begins for the first